mkvenkit/ulx3s_examples/README.md

 https://github.com/YosysHQ/oss-cad-suite-build/releases/

-These examples were tested on Windows 10 with Ubuntu Linix installed on WSL2.
+These examples were tested on Windows 10 with Ubuntu Linux installed on WSL2.

 To use the Makefile on Linux, change `fujprog.exe` to `fujprog`.